 If your hobby farm includes livestock or if you operate a tractor or other farm equipment, make sure you have adequate insurance protection.
 Large livestock like horses or cows can be unpredictable.
 As well, operating farm equipment can be potentially hazardous.

 In some cases, insurance for hobby farms can be included as part of your homeowners insurance policy or as an add-on policy.
-Additional coverage may be necessary if your hobby farm operates for profit as a part-time or full-time business.
-You will want a hobby farm insurance policy that covers the specific risks of your niche.
+Additional coverage may be necessary if it is operated for profit as a part-time or full-time business.
+You will want a policy that covers the specific risks of your niche.
 This FarmStart PDF file offers more information about Small Farm Regulations.

-Here are some other factors that may also affect your hobby farm insurance costs:
+Here are some other factors that may also affect your insurance costs:

 - Size and location of your hobby farm

-- If your hobby farm is rural and on a well or suburban with access to municipal water
+- If it is rural and on a well…or suburban with access to municipal water

 - The type of farming you do